Pengeszikra/rogmor/src/_documents/pipeline-callbag.md

     > physique   : It is physic of character including strength.

-    > reaction   : It is the reaction capability including first thinking and the reflex.
+    > reflex   : It is the reflex capability including first thinking and the reflex.

     > soul       : Spiritual harmony logical thinking and wisdom.

-    > presence    : This is the character social and communication.
+    > aura    : This is the character social and communication.

     > stamina    : This is the stamina and Longevity. if value reduced to 0 then hero unable to do anything.